jasonraimondi/jasonraimondi.com/jekyll/_posts/2018-10-11-using-the-timer-observable-function-from-rxjs-with-chrome-headless-to-hack-a-contest-at-work.md

 ```

-I am using [puppetter](https://github.com/GoogleChrome/puppeteer), a Headless Chrome instance to spin up a new browser for us every time we want to view the page.
+We are using [puppetter](https://github.com/GoogleChrome/puppeteer), a Headless Chrome instance to spin up a new browser for us every time we want to view the page.

-I am using the [‘timer’ function](`timer` function) from the [Rxjs library](https://github.com/reactivex/rxjs).
+The [‘timer’ function](`timer` function) from the [Rxjs library](https://github.com/reactivex/rxjs) is what is powering our loop.
 We are then able to add a subscription to the timer that will execute every intervol.

 ### Dockerized